Free shipping in online retail - status quo and customer expectations?

 Shipping should be a positive experience for the customer.
 While he is waiting for his package, relevant and interesting information can be played to him in advance.
 This can be, for example, assembly instructions for the new mountain bike or a tutorial on how to use the kitchen appliance ordered.

 Do you want to improve your customer experience?

-There are a few ways to optimise the customer experience.
-For example, here are eight tips for an outstanding customer experience.
-Would you like to optimise your customer experience and offer your customers the best possible shopping experience?
+There are a few ways to optimize the Customer Experience.
+For example, here are eight tips for an outstanding Customer Experience.
+Would you like to optimize your Customer Experience and offer your customers the best possible shopping experience?
 Then feel free to contact us at any time!